hemidactylus/skanfixer/README.md

 optionally assign a rotation angle and a label to them, and save the contents of each rectangle as a separate image into a target directory.

+Starting in version 1.0, the loaded image is analysed and a set of clip rectangles is suggested.
+This procedure, based on erosion/dilation techniques, can be turned off and configured in the settings.

 ## Installation and requirements

 To install: clone this repo, make sure you have Python 2.7+ and install the following package: